 New York employers who previously adopted the Model Plan or drafted their own should review and revise their workplace safety plan based on the above-referenced recent revisions.

-Those employers with ten or more employees should also remain mindful of Section 2 of the HERO Act, which takes effect on November 1, 2021 and requires those employers to allow employees to establish a joint employer-employee workplace health and safety committee authorized to raise health and safety issues and evaluate workplace health and safety policies.
-The DOL plans to provide additional guidance for Section 2 of the Hero Act ahead of the November 1, 2021 effective date.
+Those employers with ten or more employees should also remain mindful of Section 2 of the HERO Act (effective November 1, 2021), which requires those employers to allow employees to establish a joint employer-employee workplace health and safety committee authorized to raise health and safety issues and evaluate workplace health and safety policies.
+The DOL plans to provide additional guidance for Section 2 of the Hero Act.

 Additional information relating to the HERO Act can be found within the DOL’s recently issued FAQs, available on its website.